 The only practical remedy is to plow, early in September, all grass sod intended for corn the following year.
 Furthermore, it shows good judgment to avoid planting corn after old pastures are plowed, if an examination shows the webs to be present about the roots of the grass.
+For the treatment of sod web-worm when it appears in golf links and lawns see Extension Bulletin No. 125, pp. 5-6, Michigan State College.

-WHITE GRUBS or JUNE-BEETLES
+WHITE GRUBS or JUNE BEETLES